InfiniteStash/pg-spgist_hamming/README.md

 Forked from https://github.com/fake-name/pg-spgist_hamming, all credit for orignal implementation goes to [fake-name](https://github.com/fake-name)

 This fork has been slightly optimized for better tree balancing.
-Additionally, it includes a new `bktree_search` batch function, which can query for up to 64 hashes at the same time.
-From testing this is about 6-7x faster than querying batches of hashes sequentially.
+Additionally, it includes a batch search plan, which can query for up to 64 hashes at the same time.
+From testing this is about 4-7x faster than querying batches of hashes in a nested loop.

 Tested on PostgreSQL 18